nachivpn/k/README.md

 ### Assumptions

-The code/proofs depend on the following axioms:
+The code depends on the following two axioms:

-  + Uniqueness of identity proofs (Axiom K)
+  + Uniqueness of identity proofs (axiom K)
   + Function extensionality

-We expect that both axioms can be dispensed; function extensionality helps simplify the proof of soundness for the evaluation function of
-$λ_\text{IK}$, and axiom K helps in reasoning about (heterogeneous) equality of values of the modal accessibility relation.
+Function extensionality avoids the use of setoids in the soundness proof for the evaluation function of $λ_\text{IK}$, and axiom K allows reasoning about values of the modal accessibility relation using heterogeneous equality.
+We expect that both axioms can be dispensed with.

 ## Contents